imgag/megSAP/doc/internal/demux_illumina.md

 	```bash
 	php /mnt/storage2/megSAP/pipeline/src/Tools/export_samplesheet.php -out SampleSheet_bcl2fastq.csv -run [ngsd_run_name]
 	```
-	Note: The index (==barcode) should be given even if only one sample is on a lane (to avoid contamination).
+	*Note*: The index (==barcode) should be given even if only one sample is on a lane (to avoid contamination).
-	Note: If index 2 sequences are reverse-complement (e.g in NovaSeq6000 or MiSeq dual-indexing) of the sequences given in the sample sheet, re-export using the '-mid2_no_rc' flag.
+	*Note*: If index 2 sequences are reverse-complement (e.g in NovaSeq6000 or MiSeq dual-indexing) of the sequences given in the sample sheet, re-export using the '-mid2_no_rc' flag.
-	Note: Restrict the MID lenghs using the parameters '-mid1_len' and '-mid2_len'.
+	*Note*: Restrict the MID lenghs using the parameters '-mid1_len' and '-mid2_len'.
-	Note: If there are some samples with only MID_1 and no MID_2.
+	*Note*: If there are some samples with only MID_1 and no MID_2.
 Start demultiplexing without them and check in the unclaimed MIDs what sequence is their MID_2.
 Stop the demux and enter this found MID_2 into the sample sheet to demultiplex all samples together.

 	Then we execute the actual demultiplexing based on the sample sheet:
 	```bash